Holidays, Recovering Alcoholics and the Family

 Woman Enjoying LifeAnyone who has ever had a few drinks knows that your nerves are eased and you become a lot more social after getting a few good shots in you.
 Why do you think that so many people must drink alcohol before they can get out on the dance floor?

 When these special days roll around every year, they come filled with more responsibilities and people for the person in recovery to deal with.
-It’s a time when people who are attending support group meetings to help them stay sober must increase their meetings.
+It’s a time when people who are attending support groups increase their meetings because it helps the alcoholic stay sober.

 Family members of alcoholics are just as bad at hating the holidays.